marwan-at-work/marwanio/blog/posts/wrapping-node-modules-with-gopherjs.md

 Okay, we're half way there!
 Sorta.

-A node module library out of the box will not work this way.
+A node module out of the box will not work this way.
 The reason is that a node module has browser-incompatible syntax, specifically imports/exports.

 Therefore, you will need a tool such as Browserify or Webpack to take a Node.js module and turn it into a browser-friendly script.
 In this case, I will use Webpack.